lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 ## Routers in VIPER

+In VIPER, initiation of a scene change is the responsibility of the parent (just like in Android).

+In iOS, a ViewController is given access to its parent via one of the navigation-, tabBar- or splitView-Controller properties.
+This allows the child to know about and to control the behaviour of parent.
+In the case of navigation or splitView, the control is used to push a new controller on top.
+This leads to dependency issues, since this added responsibility ties the child to a predetermined environment defined by presentation-style or system state.

+iOS tries to overcome this problem for navigation and splitView by introducing the `show(:sender:)` and `showDetail(:sender:)` methods.
+These two methods remove from the child having to know which of the two types of containers it is in.

+In a VIPER architecture child ViewControllers make no assumptions about their environment and as such are available for use in any role, whether defined by presentation-style or system state.

 In iOS, router functions are provided by specialized ViewControllers, such as Navigation-, TabBar- and PageView-Controllers.
 Each of these manage the life cycle and display of a set of child ViewControllers.
 A custom Router, known as a container ViewController in iOS, can be created to implement non-standard usage patterns such as menus, custom tab paging, or some other domain-defined sequence.

 The main difference between a VIPER Router and a UIKit router is that routing code is located in the Router - not in a child ViewController.
 This is not unlike the situation in the Android architecture.